How do I open a business bank account?

 Important Disclosures and Information

-Bank of America does not deliver and is not responsible for the products, services or performance of Incfile.
-You are responsible for separately purchasing Incfile’s products or services.
+Bank of America does not deliver and is not responsible for the products, services or performance of Bizee.
+You are responsible for separately purchasing Bizee’s products or services.
 Bank of America and/or its affiliates or service providers may receive compensation from third parties for clients' use of their services.
 Internet access may be required.
 Internet service provider fees may apply.

 Bank of America, Merrill, their affiliates and advisors do not provide legal, tax or accounting advice.
 Consult your own legal and/or tax advisors before making any financial decisions.
 Any informational materials provided are for your discussion or review purposes only.
 The content on the Center for Business Empowerment (including, without limitations, third party and any Bank of America content) is provided “as is” and carries no express or implied warranties, or promise or guaranty of success.
 Bank of America does not warrant or guarantee the accuracy, reliability, completeness, usefulness, non-infringement of intellectual property rights, or quality of any content, regardless of who originates that content, and disclaims the same to the extent allowable by law.
 All third party trademarks, service marks, trade names and logos referenced in this material are the property of their respective owners.
 Bank of America does not deliver and is not responsible for the products, services or performance of any third party.